mvmd-org/mvmd-site/AI_rewrite.md

    - Different terms used for the same concept: "3D format," "3D standard," and "3D file format"

 4. **Terminology Section Updates Needed**:
-   - Need clear distinction between "standard" (the specification itself) and "namespace" (the technical implementation method in JSON-LD)
+   - Maintain clear distinction between "standard" (the specification itself) and "namespace" (the technical implementation method in JSON-LD)
    - Clarify that namespaces are the mechanism for incorporating standards in MVMD metadata
    - Create consistent terminology for validation concepts
    - Standardize terms for referring to implementation methods

 **Recommended Approach**:
 - Use "standard" when referring to specifications like glTF, USD, etc.
-- Use "namespace" only when specifically discussing the JSON-LD implementation mechanism
+- Use "namespace" when specifically discussing the JSON-LD implementation mechanism
 - Update overview.md to clarify this distinction ("MVMD implements technical standards through JSON-LD namespaces")
-- Consistently use "standard reference" for sections currently titled "namespace declaration"
+- Ensure "Namespace Declaration" is used consistently for sections about adding standards to the JSON-LD context
 - Create a style guide entry specifically addressing this distinction

 ### Phase 2 Findings